Donate Now!

 Registration

 If you have questions about the PGME registration process, please continue to work with pgregistration@nosm.ca.
-Our staff are working at home but are still working hard to ensure you are credentialed and ready to start residency.
-Your continued attention to submission of documents and fees etc. helps us to help you.
+Your continued attention to submission deadlines of documents and fees etc. helps us to help you.

 For more information, please visit the PGME Registration Basics website.